ktaylor63/southeast/site/content/our-services/partners-program.md

     - 'voluntary conservation'
     - 'private landowners'
 aliases:
     - /es/partners
     - /es/partners/about
     - /es/partners/accomplishments
     - /es/partners/budd
     - /es/partners/connecting-people
     - /es/partners/contact
     - /es/partners/faq
     - /es/partners/history
     - /es/partners/resources
     - /es/partners/strategic-plan
 hero:
     name: walking-stick.jpg
     alt: 'A hand holds a wooden walking stick with a persons blurred torso in the background'
     caption: 'A biologist in a bog. <a href="https://flic.kr/p/rpRgQq">Photo</a> by Gary Peeples, USFWS.'
     link: 'https://flic.kr/p/rpRgQq'
-updated: 'August 11th, 2016'
+updated: 'September 7th, 2016'
 ---

 The Southeast Region Partners for Fish and Wildlife Program provides technical and financial assistance to private landowners interested in improving habitat for migratory birds, endangered, threatened and at-risk species while maintaining the their primary land management goals.
 This is a voluntary program in which landowners continue to manage their land for their objectives as well as for wildlife, which most of the time go-hand-in-hand.